JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ## Table of Contents

-The table of contents for the site is displayed in the tree view on the left-hand side of the site, and it is generated from the <path>ijs.tree</path> file.
+The table of contents for the site is displayed in the tree view on the left side of the site, and it is generated from the <path>ijs.tree</path> file.
 The list can have nested items, which are displayed as child items in the table of contents.

 If absolutely required, overriding the page title text to show in table of contents is possible via `toc-title` attribute.